SOUDER’S SENIOR STUDENT UPDATE #2

 READ YOUR EMAIL AT LEAST ONCE PER WEEK!

 You will receive frequent communications from me and Lisa Neumaier.
-The first update was sent last week in the body of the Newsletter.
 You, as a YOUNG ADULT, are responsible to stay up to date.
 You now have your transcript and some ideas of how to launch the year (from the Counselor drop-ins to your senior social studies class today).

 As a senior, you are expected to manage communication on your behalf.
 I also expect each of you to set up a weekly meeting with your parents to keep them apprised of your progress in the post high school planning process and to request their support when needed.
 They should be consulting, not managing, this process.
 Meeting with them weekly and updating them will allow them to feel calm and confident in the knowledge that you are taking on the independence required for success.
 It also provides you an opportunity to request increased parental support if things get hectic.
 (Parents: sometimes a quiet time/space to meet, a warm cup of tea and listening ear is all they need.
 Other times, a Visa, some strong words of encouragement, and a big hug will do the trick.
 And sometimes, allow yourself to just walk away while your senior takes a few deep breaths and gets it all back under control.
 I know this group well and I am confident that they can handle the process!)